The Sister: The extraordinary story of Kim Yo Jong, the most powerful woman in North Korea: Conclusions

 Lee cautions against underestimating the Kims.
 The oddities of the North Korean regime and its leadership can cause outside observers to be condescending (as has been the case with several American administrations).
 Further, Lee also cautions against being credulous when the regime periodically appears to seek denuclearization negotiations or improved diplomatic relations; it is likely a ploy to extract concessions, as they have done in the past.

-Yo Jong's feminity can also be mistaken for weakness or amenability.
+The book suggests that Yo Jong's feminity can also be mistaken for weakness or amenability.
 But to patronize the North Korean leadership is to fatally underestimate it.
 She is ambitious, smart, and ruthless.
 Inside her country, she "make[s] men twice her age tremble and grovel."
 Outside her country she is a cool and adept player in North Korea's diplomatic and geopolitical gamesmanship.

 Since coming to the public view in 2018, Yo Jong "has remained her despotic nation's chief censor, spokeswoman, mocker and threat-and-malice dispenser."
 She is "one of the most powerful leaders in the contemporary world, with her nation's foreign policy at her fingertips, and with unfettered access to her nuclear button-controlling brother."
 Indeed, as the subtitle of the book says she may be the most dangerous woman in the world.

 Kim Yo Jong is well-placed to wield power for decades, whether as Kim Jong Un's closest deputy or as his successor.
 Her existence buttresses the regime and its long-term survival.
 She is very much part of the family, adept at internal repression and international extortion and vitriol.
 There is a distinct possibility that she would succeed her brother, becoming the first female supreme leader; the world's first "nuclear despotess".
 Change would not come at her hands.